-Designlife-cycle.com is a work-in-progress project by design undergraduate students at the University of California Department of Design.
+Designlife-cycle.com is a work-in-progress project by design undergraduate students at the University of California, Davis - Department of Design.
 Each of these entries is a group project undertaken by students in DES 40A: Energy, Materials and Design Across Time, a required design history course for the design major.
 The class is designed and taught by Professor Christina Cogdell, who can be reached at email@example.com The website is still under construction, and as the class is repeated each year, the contributions will grow.

 Designers and consumers should have quick access to full information about the full life-cycle and embedded energy of common design materials and products.
 Without having this information at our fingertips, efforts toward sustainability are seriously hampered, if not an outright sham.
 What are the things we use every day made of?
 Where do the materials that make it up come from, and what steps do they undergo in their processing to become the things we use?
 How are they disassembled and recycled, and where do the materials go after use?
 How much energy is involved in this process at every step of the way, not just when we plug something into the wall to charge it?